2025 award winners are listed below.

 This annual award honors a scholar in the field of aging and the life course who has shown exceptional achievement in research, theory, policy analysis, or who has otherwise advanced knowledge of aging and the life course.

-Materials should be sent to Miles Taylor, Chair of the Matilda White Riley Distinguished Scholar Award Committee at mtaylor3@fsu.edu.
-Other committee members include Stephanie Ureña, Ynesse Abdul-Malak, and Scott Lynch.
+Materials should be sent to Patricia Thomas, Chair of the Matilda White Riley Distinguished Scholar Award Committee, at pthomas4@purdue.edu.
+Other committee members include Marc Garcia, Emma Zhang, and Seoyoun Kim.

 Outstanding Publication Award